mgrman/BlazorWith3d/README.md

 - Add context menu to delete block instance

-- add Visuals Transform setting so it can be customized and reused

-- implement GLB loading for babylon

-- check if current GLTF instancing in Unity is working
+- check if GLTF instancing is working

 ### Prio 2 (backlog)